Mail Theft Mitigation and Response - Queens, NY

 Below is a list of some of our recently announced audit projects with the estimated release dates.
 If you have knowledge or experience related to any of these topics, we encourage you to get in touch with us via the link provided in the project description.
 Please note, the titles of these projects may change during the course of the audit and have a different name when the audit is issued.

 The U.S. Postal Service’s mission is to provide the nation with trusted, safe, and secure mail services.
-As the Postal Service provides mail service to almost 153 million customers six days a week, mail theft is on the rise across the nation.
-Mail theft can occur through various methods: carrier robberies, using stolen or counterfeit universal keys—called arrow keys—to access collection boxes, and fishing or breaking into collection boxes with force.
-Our objective is to assess the Postal Service’s actions taken to mitigate and respond to mail theft in Queens, NY.
+Unfortunately, mail theft occurs in various ways.
+Criminals use stolen universal keys—called arrow keys—to access collection boxes, outdoor parcel lockers, cluster box units, and apartment panels.
+Mail theft can also occur by individuals fishing or breaking into collection boxes, residential mailbox break-ins, package theft, and carrier robberies.
+It is imperative for the Postal Service to address mail theft issues to protect the Postal Service and retain the public’s trust.
+Our objective is to assess the Postal Service’s actions taken to mitigate and respond to mail theft in San Francisco, CA.

 Contact us if you have any information or input that might be beneficial to the auditors on this topic.